dobkeratops/compiler/README.md

 #### WIP
  * Copying details of C++ RAII
    * destructors when vars/rvals go out of scope
+   * RValue-ref work in some cases, not fully implemented
-   * doesn't invoke copy/conversion/RValue-ref constructors yet
+   * doesn't compose ctor/dtor yet
  * Parsing rust Trait/Impl
    * not planning on getting a full implementation done soon,
    * I prefer UFCS/overloading